Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 Additional Instance Environments

 Additional instance environments represent replicas of your production instance, designed for developers to test changes to their content architecture before implementing a change in your production instance environment.
-This re-inforces the separation of concerns between code and content by allowing developers to validate and test their code with a variety of test content separate from the production content.
+This re-enforces the separation of concerns between code and content by allowing developers to validate and test their code with a variety of test content separate from the production content.

 Developers should have access to additional instance environments to test changes, while editors who need to manage content should only have access to the production instance environment.